If you're like us, when it comes to all things Italy food culture, your dreams were fueled by the second season of Master Of None.

 There May (Or May Not) Be A Bread Dish

 Heads up that while most formal restaurants will have a bread dish, most casual cafes may not.
 If you don't have a bread plate, you can place the bread on your plate or directly on your table (especially if it's covered in butcher paper) throughout the meal.
+Oh, and just to clarify, having oil and vinegar with your bread is an American invention so you won't see it when you travel to Italy.

 Always Show Your Hands